StarScape/droplet2/README.md

 npm run dev-watch
 ```

-**Start up Electron**.
-Normally should be done in a separate terminal so that the electron process can be restarted, but if there's no need to modify the main NodeJS process's code then it can be started with `&&`.
+Then, **start up Electron** (normally should be done in a separate terminal so that the electron process can be restarted, but if there's no need to modify the main NodeJS process's code then it can be started with `&&`):

 ```
 electron .
 ```

-REPL can then be jacked into.
+REPL can then be jacked into in your editor.

 ## Testing